 In fact, if you look the Aztek concept car, it doesn’t look all that dissimilar to some of today’s crossover models.
 Time magazine may have put it best, saying, “The shame is, under all that ugliness, there was a useful, competent crossover.”

 Clearly, the idea behind the car was good, but the execution was not.
-The problem was the Aztek suffered the same fate as the camel: It was designed by committee.
+The problem was that the Aztek was designed by committee.
 No singular, coherent vision took the lead and just about everybody got a say in the design process.
 Even the bean counters made their mark involved.
 GM accountants reportedly ordered the Aztek to be built on an existing minivan platform in order to reduce costs.
 This platform, however, was not long enough to hold the Aztek, forcing designers to create a box-like tail end.

 The Aztek was in production all of five years, from 2001-2005.
 But showing that everything comes full circle, the car got a significant popularity boost when it was prominently featured as Walter White’s vehicle of choice in the uber-popular television show “Breaking Bad.”